 Through the Innovation Fund, United Way of Greater New Bedford is seeking proposals that experiment, pilot, or test new ideas and approaches that can lead to breakthroughs in United Way of Greater New Bedford’s target areas of Health, Education, and Financial Stability.

-The Innovation Fund RFP will open in the Fall of 2017.
-Organizations can apply for up to $100,000 for up to 3 years of funding.
+The Innovation Fund RFP opened in the Fall of 2017 and organizations could apply for up to $100,000 for up to 3 years of funding.

-- Reimagine the design of a program or services
+- Reimagined design of a program or services

 - Use or build technology to improve service delivery